samaea/virtual-assistant-workshop/README.md

  1. The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually:

        **Navigate to www.portal.azure.com** and log in with your Lab credentials.
-On the left, click on **Resource Groups** and find your **{LABUSERNAME}-pointofinterest Resource Group**.
+On the left, click on **Resource Groups** and find your **{LABUSERNAME}-Pointofinterest Resource Group**.
 If you click on it, you will find the Azure services that were deployed with the previous steps we performed. **Search for the Azure service "Azure Maps Account"**.
 Click on it and find in the left pane **Authentication**.
 Open and copy the **Primary Key** to your sticky notes/notepad.

        ![Azure Maps Account](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/AzureMapsAccount.jpg)